hjrdave/get-treble-gsm/src/posts/docs/state-persistence.md

 date: "2019-05-04"
 title: "State Persistence"
 subMenu:
+  - text: 'Set State Persistence'
+    path: '#set-state-persistence'
-  - text: ''
+  - text: 'Clear Local Storage'
-    path: ''
+    path: '#clear-local-storage'
 ---

-Treble allows the Store to save state to the browser's local storage if specified.
-In the optional `features` parameter, in the Store state object, set `persist` to `true`.
+React state only exists in the initial instance of your app.
+If your app reloads then state is reset to its default value.
+This can cause issues when state needs to be saved outside of the app instance.
+Treble allows the Store to save state to the browser's local storage when specified.

+#### Set State Persistence

+Create a new property called `features` in the Store object you want to persist state.
+Assign `features` an object with a property of `persist`.
+If you set `persist` to `true` it will save that Store object's state to browser local storage everytime it changes.
 See example below.

 ```javascript